You are here

 TGA approved terminology for therapeutic goods

 This guidance provides information on approved names for herbal ingredients in therapeutic goods.

 Most medicines that contain herbal ingredients are regulated as complementary medicines.
 Further information is available in the Australian Regulatory Guidelines for Complementary Medicines (ARGCM).

 There are different categories of approved names for herbal ingredients:

-- Approved Herbal Name (AHN) refers to a species name expressed as its Latin binomial, for example, 'Hypericum perforatum'.
+- Approved Herbal Name (AHN) refers to a species name expressed as its Latin binomial, for example, 'Hypericum perforatum' and includes fungi, algae and yeasts.
 AHNs are used in conjunction with information on the plant part and preparation to make a complete name such as 'Vaccinium macrocarpon fruit powder'.
 This approach is used for both active ingredients and excipients.

 - Approved Herbal Substance name (AHS) refers to a single herbal substance that is defined by a pharmacopoeial monograph, for example, 'St John's Wort herb dry'.

 - Approved Ingredient Name (AIN) refers to an ingredient derived from a plant that is highly refined but is not a pure chemical.
 AINs will be described by a default standard (an individual or specific monograph in the BP, EP or USP) or by a TGA compositional guideline.
 Requests cannot be made for an AIN, they are determined by the TGA.